 Just like you, I do many things.
-I have been working as a professional director since I graduated from the Juilliard School’s (now-defunct, through no fault of my own) Directing Program in 2000.
-In 2014, I published my first novel, One Man Guy (Macmillan, FSG) and the stand-alone sequel, Hold My Hand, is due out in 2019.
-I also proudly serve as the Artistic Director of the Hangar Theatre, in Ithaca NY, as well as The Upstart Creatures in New York City.
+I have been working as a professional director since I graduated from the Juilliard School’s (now-defunct, through no fault of my own) Directing Program.
+In 2014, I published my first novel, One Man Guy (Macmillan, FSG) and its stand-alone sequel, Hold My Hand, in 2019.
+My next book, These Precious Stones, a queer protag YA contemporary epic fantasy, will be out in 2024.

 I am an avid board-game player, food-lover and maker, and recipient of the 2012 Most Improved Player Award for the New York Ramblers, the world’s first openly-gay soccer league.